Ohio police chief mourns an 'amazing police officer' who was killed during standoff - KRDO

 Ohio police chief mourns an ‘amazing police officer’ who was killed during standoff

-An Ohio police officer was shot dead Monday after a suspect, facing an arrest warrant, emerged from a standoff with police and started shooting, officials said.
+An Ohio police officer was shot dead Monday after a suspect, wanted for arson and vandalism at a Toledo cathedral, emerged from a standoff with police and started shooting, officials said.

-Officer Brandon Stalker, 24, was providing perimeter security during the standoff in Toledo, Ohio, Chief of Police George Kral said.
+Officer Brandon Stalker, 24, was providing perimeter security during the standoff, Chief of Police George Kral said.

 “Very sad day for the city of Toledo and specifically the Toledo Police Department,” said Kral, who described Stalker as “an amazing police officer.”